Quiholder/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This is a display of smaple websites I made using HTML and CSS.
+This is a display of sample websites I made using HTML and CSS.

 PROJECTS
 Luxury Destinations Site